suksit/suksit.com/content/posts/james-shikata-rogers-interview.md

 {{< youtube emTiSwHBxaE >}}

-They mainly discussed about internal pentesting on Active Directory -- misconfigurations, default weaknesses, and some great tradecrafts and techniques.
-They also touched on the topic of OT cybersecurity.
+They mainly discussed about internal pentesting to verify network and Active Directory security -- misconfigurations, default weaknesses, and some great tradecrafts and techniques.

+They also touched on the topic of OT cybersecurity, and emphasized on network segmentation.

 Highly recommended!